mfpiccolo/convert/readme.md

 =======================

 There are a lot of types in Rust!
-This crate will help you perform common type conversions ease.
+This crate will help you perform common type conversions with ease.
 It will also be a place to encapsulate best practices for conversion.
 That means that these conversions will always be fast and safe.

 ----------